tracking club

 Not only is tracking a skill you can enjoy no matter your experience level, this is also a great activity for many ages and levels of physical ability.
 Much of the time is spent at a casual pace as we look for tracks and sign, or spent huddled over something interesting!
 The terrain at Oxbow is relatively flat and is a mix of sand and grass floodplain, with a few (usually dry) channels to walk across.
 The shore of the river is sloped and has some river rocks in the wet sand or mud.
 There is a bathroom facility at the meeting area.
 Wear sturdy shoes if you need them and always dress for the weather.
 The floodplain at Oxbow Park hosts a diversity of wildlife.
 Some of the tracks and signs we've encountered there have been left by cougar, coyote, bear, deer, toad(!), mink, beaver, otter, and more!
 You never know who you might find. |

-Where: Oxbow Park.
+Meeting spot: Oxbow Park.
 Meet at the Floodplain, which is the first parking lot on the left after you enter the park.

 Cost: Free - but $5 entrance fee to Oxbow Park per vehicle.